mlbridge/mlbridge.github.io/README.md

 The ML Bridge organisation provides machine learning capabilities to languages and platforms that generally have a dearth of such capabilities.
-Moreover, one of the best features is that it is fully customizable, it can be tailored to fit the needs of any other project or organisation.
+Moreover, one of the best features is that the components of the ML Bridge Organisation are fully customizable, they can be tailored to fit the needs of any other project or organisation.

 Currently, it is being used to integrate machine learning capabilities with CoreDNS, to protect people against malicious websites and applications.
 It helps